About Us

 Situated in Aotearoa New Zealand, we are committed to upholding the principles, rights, and obligations articulated in Te Tiriti o Waitangi (the Treaty of Waitangi), the country’s founding document.
 Our location positions us as a hub for addressing displacement challenges across the Asia Pacific region and beyond.
 By leveraging Aotearoa New Zealand’s strong traditions of diplomacy, human rights advocacy, and expertise in indigenous rights and environmental sustainability, CAPRS offers a valuable perspective for understanding and responding to issues of forced displacement, social justice, and human security.

-*The term ‘critic and conscience of society’ is enshrined in the Education Act 1989 and its update in 2020.
+*The term ‘critic and conscience of society’ is enshrined in New Zealand’s Education Act 1989 and its update in 2020.
 The term confers a special role and responsibility on universities and academics to speak out in public and to challenge problematic ideas.